Seagate/cloudfuse/doc/cloudfuse_service_uninstall.md

 ## cloudfuse service uninstall

-Remove the startup process for Cloudfuse
+Uninstall the startup process for Cloudfuse

 ### Synopsis

-Remove  the startup process for Cloudfuse
+Uninstall the startup process for Cloudfuse

 ```
 cloudfuse service uninstall [flags]